-If we are unable to obtain and maintain protection for our intellectual property rights, the value of our technology and products will be adversely affected.
+If we are unable to obtain and maintain protection for our intellectual property rights, the value of our technology and products will be adversely affected

 Our success will depend in large part on our ability to obtain and maintain protection in the U.S. and other countries for the intellectual property rights covering or incorporated into our technology and products.
 The ability to obtain patents covering technology in the field of medical devices generally is highly uncertain and involves complex legal, technical, scientific and factual questions.
 We may not be able to obtain and maintain patent protection relating to our technology or products.
 Even if issued, patents issued or licensed to us may be challenged, narrowed, invalidated, held to be unenforceable or circumvented, or determined not to cover our product candidates or our competitors' products, which could limit our ability to stop competitors from marketing identical or similar products.
-One of our licensed MIT European patents has been opposed in an administrative hearing.
-Further, we cannot be certain that we were the first to be filed in the U.S. Third parties that have filed patents or patent applications covering similar technologies or processes may challenge our claim of sole right to use the intellectual property covered by the patents we own or exclusively license.
+One of our licensed MIT European patents was recently opposed, however this patent was maintained in amended form following an administrative hearing.
+Further, we cannot be certain that we were the first to make the inventions claimed in the patents we own or license, or that protection of the inventions set forth in those patents was the first to be filed in the U.S. Third parties that have filed patents or patent applications covering similar technologies or processes may challenge our claim of sole right to use the intellectual property covered by the patents we own or exclusively license.
 Moreover, changes in applicable intellectual property laws or interpretations thereof in the U.S. and other countries may diminish the value of our intellectual property rights or narrow the scope of our patent protection.
 Any failure to obtain or maintain adequate protection for our intellectual property would materially harm our business, product development programs and prospects.